Sportsbook House Rules

 Unlike MLB house rules, almost all sportsbooks have compatible house rules for the NFL.
 For example, NFL overtime is included when sportsbook grade their bets unless explicitly stated otherwise (e.g. Regular Time Only, 4th Quarter, etc.).

-FanDuel: Overtime counts for all markets unless stated otherwise.
+FanDuel: NFL overtime counts for all markets unless stated otherwise.

-Barstool: Unless otherwise stated, all bets on American Football are determined on the basis of the result after any overtime or extra time.
+ESPN: All ‘match’ bets on American Football are determined on the basis of the result after the so-called extra (over) time.